ipfs-inactive/blog/content/post/104-dht-deep-dive.md

 2. If it qualifies, then determine how close the new peer is in the Kademlia address space to us to figure out which “bucket” it should go into (i.e. if the peer is between 2^7 and 2^8 away from us and the address space is of size 2^256 then the peer goes into bucket 256-8)
 3. Attempt to put the peer in the bucket
     - If the bucket is not full (i.e., has less than 20 peers in it) then add the peer
-    - If the bucket is full then determine if there are any peers that have not been “recently useful” to us, and then drop one of them and replace it with the new peer (“recently” and “useful” are defined below).
+    - If the bucket is full then determine if there are any peers that are "replaceable" (defined below), and then drop one of them and replace it with the new peer.
 Otherwise, don’t add the peer to the bucket
 4. If we ever try to query a peer that is in our routing table and fail, then evict them
     - Note: After every refresh (see below) we go through the routing table and attempt to connect to peers that we have not queried “recently” to check if they are still online and valid peers for our routing table.
 If not, then we evict them.